-The CMRSSCC holds its election at the March regular meeting.
+The CMRSSCC holds its election after the adjournment of the March regular meeting on the same day or at the meeting just prior to the March meeting.

 The CMRSSCC will require proof of identity of those eligible community members who are seeking to vote in the election.
 The planning group shall ensure that voting is only by eligible members of the community.